CovenAnalytica/coldCounter/README.md

 fact_hold_rooms
     - contains aggregate data regarding "hold room" usage
+    - Compares against ICE National Detention Standards for hold room usage.
+        - “A detainee may not be held in a hold room for more than 12 hours.”
+        U.S. Immigration & Customs Enf’t, National Detention Standards 2025, § 2.5 Hold Rooms in Detention Facilities, at 32 (2025), https://www.ice.gov/doclib/detention-standards/2025/nds2025.pdf
+        - “Unaccompanied minors (under 18 years), persons over the age of 70 years, females with children, and family groups will not be placed in hold rooms, unless they have shown or threatened violent behavior, have criminal convictions involving violence, or have given staff articulable grounds to expect an escape attempt.”
+        U.S. Immigration & Customs Enf’t, National Detention Standards 2025, § 2.5 Hold Rooms in Detention Facilities, at 32 (2025), https://www.ice.gov/doclib/detention-standards/2025/nds2025.pdf

 fact_detention_facilities
     - contains aggregate detention information from within the scope of the currently available data by facility